cinnamonmanrng/cooking_chef/README.md

 </br>
 ## Version History:
 <b>Version History only shows the 5 most recent updates, if you wish to see older updates, please refer to the patch_notes.txt file</b>
+### Build 25.1 / Windows:
+- Fixed: Issue where chefgame.log would give a permission error whenever the logging function would try to write to that file.
+The exception was previously unhandled so that's why the error popped up.
+- Fixed: Visual colour bug when opening options menu
 ### Build 25 / Windows:
 - Added: There is now an installer that installs the game and python dependencies needed by the game for the user.
 - Fixed: Issue where you could cause an IndexError by picking a number out of the range of options when choosing what LootBox to open.